rwood-97/multi_node_inference/README.md

 ### Isambard-AI

 On Isambard-AI, you will need to use the container defined by the `container/container_vllm.def` file to run the `qwen.py` and `qwen_chat.py` scripts.
-You will need to build the container yourself, to do this:
+You will need to build the container yourself.
+To do this:
 - Use the following command to launch an interactive job:
 ```bash
 srun --time=0:30:0 --nodes=1 --gpus-per-node 1 --cpus-per-node 72 --mem=0 --pty /bin/bash